pulp-platform/redmule/README.md

 By removing the `SW=$(pwd)`, the same golden model is generated under `sw/inc`.

 ## License and Citation
-RedMulE is an open-source project licensed under the SolderPad Hardware License v0.51.
+RedMulE is an open-source project and, wherever not explicitly stated, all hardware sources are licensed under the SolderPad Hardware License Version 0.51, and all software sources are licensed under the Apache License Version 2.0.
 If you want to use RedMulE for academic purposes, please cite it as:

 ```